Skip to main content

 Can I Sue an Online University for Online Degree or Classes?

-Yes, and you would not be the first.
+Yes, and you would not be the first to do so.
 One of the areas most impacted by the COVID pandemic is education.
 From kindergartens to graduate programs, schools across the country reacted to the public health crisis by shutting their doors and moving online.

 This resulted in dozens of lawsuits brought by disgruntled college students trying to get their tuition money back.
 Many of these cases are still pending in court, and the unprecedented nature of the pandemic means that many of the legal issues remain unsettled.
 This article explores two of the most common claims brought against universities, as well as potential defenses and other obstacles faced by students looking for a refund.

-In March 2020, universities throughout the country replaced in-person classes with online instruction in an effort to contain the coronavirus.
+In March 2020, universities throughout the country replaced in-person classes with online programs in an effort to contain the coronavirus.
 As a result, millions of students had their in-person spring semester cut short.
-According to the National Center for Education Statistics (NCES), 87% of U.S. undergraduates experienced a "disruption or change in their enrollment" as a result of the pandemic.
+According to the National Center for Education Statistics (NCES), 87% of U.S. undergraduates experienced a "disruption or change in their enrollment" as a result of COVID-19.
 In total, 84% had some or all classes moved to online-only instruction.
-The move online prompted many students to call foul, claiming that remote learning does not—and cannot—deliver the educational experience they paid for.
+The move online prompted many students to call foul, claiming that remote learning does not, and cannot, deliver the educational experience they paid for.

 For context, the average undergraduate tuition and fees charged by universities in 2019-2020 broke down as follows: